Cray-HPE/docs-sat/portal/developer-portal/install/Install_the_System_Admin_Toolkit_Product_Stream.md

     This will occur the first time `sat` is run on each manager NCN.
 For example, if you run `sat` for the first time on `ncn-m001` and then for the first time on `ncn-m002`, you will see this additional output both times.

-16. Finish the typescript file started at the beginning of this procedure.
+16. Optional: Remove the SAT release distribution tar file and extracted directory.

     ```screen
+    ncn-m001# rm sat-2.1.x.tar.gz
+    ncn-m001# rm -rf sat-2.1.x/
+    ```

+17. Finish the typescript file started at the beginning of this procedure.

+    ```screen
     ncn-m001# exit
     ```

-17. Complete installation by running the following procedures to set up SAT:
+18. Complete installation by running the following procedures to set up SAT:
     - [SAT Authentication](#sat-authentication)
     - [Generate SAT S3 Credentials](#generate-sat-s3-credentials)
     - [Run Sat Setrev to Set System Information](#run-sat-setrev-to-set-system-information)